Emmanuel FC: 2020

-Due to the pandemic of COVID-19, the FFTL canceled the 2020 edition of LFA Primeira and also LFA Segunda, a competition in which the Emmanuel FC team would participate for the first time.
-Instead of this, the FFTL carried out only the Coppettions 2020 Copa FFTL and the Taça 12 de Novembro.
-EmmanuelFC played in both competitions.
+Due to the pandemic of COVID-19, the FFTL canceled the 2020 edition of LFA Primeira and also LFA Segunda, a competition in which Emmanuel would participate for the first time.
+Instead of this, the FFTL carried out only the competitions 2020 Copa FFTL and the Taça 12 de Novembro.
+Emmanuel played in both competitions.

 Copa FFTL

 In 2020, the club participated in the 2020 Copa FFTL, the competition had 20 clubs divided into 4 groups of 5 teams, the two teams that had the most points in the group would advance to the Quarterfinals.
-With just one win, one draw and two defeats, the Emmanuel FC team ended their participation in third place in group D.
+With just one win, one draw and two defeats, Emmanuel team ended their participation in third place in group D.

 Taça 12 de Novembro

 The 2020 edition of the Taça 12 de Novembro was played by 19 clubs.
-The competition was divided into 5 phases: Preliminary Round, 1/8 Finals, Quarterfinals, Semifinals and Final.
+The competition was divided into 5 phases: preliminary round, quarter-finals, semi-finals and final.

-The EmmanuelFC team did not have to compete in the preliminary round and has already started in the second round by winning the Santa Cruz FC (East Timor) team 2–0.
+Emmanuel did not have to compete in the preliminary round and has already started in the second round by winning the Santa Cruz (East Timor) team 2–0.

-EmmanuelFC's team was eliminated in the quarterfinals after losing the match against Boavista FC by the score of 3–0.
+Emmanuel's team was eliminated in the quarterfinals after losing the match against Boavista by the score of 3–0.